 It's not necessary for your baby to finish a bottle or container of food.
 If she shows signs that she is full and there is food left, allow her to stop eating.
-When making a meal, offer the correct amount of food for her age and offer more only if she is still hungry and engaged in eating.
-Look for these signs of fullness:
+Look for these signs:

 - Sealing lips together, decreasing sucking, spitting out or refusing the nipple, or pushing or turning away from the breast or bottle - Milk begins to run out of the baby's mouth